Logan44977/old_portfolio_idea/README.md

 # portfolio

-#this is my personal portfolio.
+This is my old portfolio's git repo.
+This repo is not maintained anymore.